-Africa’s 10 best national parks
+Africa’s 10 best safari parks

 Whether you're an Africa neophyte or a veteran of the savannah, there are fewer things harder to resist than a ride into the wild, cameras loaded, khakis pressed.

 But not all plains are created equal.

 1. Maasai Mara National Reserve, Kenya

 Best for: Big cats and the great migration.

 The Maasai Mara national Reserve, also known as "The Mara," is the venue for arguably the most astounding wildlife spectacle on earth.

 Every year during the great migration an estimated 2.5 million animals make a round-trip journey of 2,000 kilometers across the Serengeti ecosystem between Tanzania and Kenya.